harwoodjp/python-lambda-rest-hello-world/README.md

-How to create a (testable, monitorable) Python REST API with Lambda and Docker using [AWS Lambda Powertools](https://awslabs.github.io/aws-lambda-powertools-python/2.5.0/).
+How to create a (testable, monitorable) Python REST API with Lambda, Docker, and Terraform.
+The example functions use [AWS Lambda Powertools](https://awslabs.github.io/aws-lambda-powertools-python/2.5.0/) for API Gateway and CloudWatch integration.

 ### Prerequisites
 * Install and configure the [`aws`](https://aws.amazon.com/cli) CLI